davidmolina/davidmolina.github.io/_posts/2011-02-20-never-judge-a-restaurant-by-its-cover.markdown

 ---
 layout: post
-title:  "Never judge a restaurant by it's cover."
+title:  "Never judge a restaurant by its cover."
 date:   2011-02-20 08:12:43 -0800
 categories: jekyll update
 ---